-The ILA project offers four hours of free legal advice from trauma-informed lawyers in Edmonton, Stony Plain, Morinvile, Saint Albert, Sherwood Park, For Saskatchewan, Ponoka, Camrose, Wetaskiwin, Red Deer and some Indigenous communities.
+The ILA project offers four hours of free legal advice from trauma-informed lawyers in Edmonton, Stony Plain, Morinvile, Saint Albert, Sherwood Park, For Saskatchewan, Ponoka, Camrose, Wetaskiwin, Red Deer and several Indigenous communities.

 Why is Ahlstrom Wright Participating in The Independent Legal Advice for Survivors of Sexual Violence?

 Ahlstrom Wright wants to take this amazing opportunity to give back to the sexual violence survivors of Central Alberta.
-The lawyers at Ahlstrom Wright will be receiving training in gender-based and intersectional approaches, trauma-informed practice, and Indigenous historical trauma.
-Ahlstrom Wright’s lawyers are eager to receive the training that is needed in order to work with each survivor and to become the best trauma-informed lawyer they can be.
+The lawyers at Ahlstrom Wright have received training in gender-based and intersectional approaches, trauma-informed practice, and Indigenous historical trauma.
+Ahlstrom Wright’s lawyers were eager to receive the training that is needed in order to work with each survivor and to become the best trauma-informed lawyer they can be.